Constitutional Litigation

 Yes

-This seminar considers the adjudication process in constitutional litigation.
-We will cover questions of procedure, evidence (adjudicative and legislative) and judicial notice.
+We will focus on a substantive area of constitutional law (ex., freedom of expression, equality or division of powers) as well as questions of procedure, evidence (adjudicative and legislative, privilege) and judicial notice.
 A key focus is on the importance of remedies as an initial consideration, not as an afterthought.
-Debate, questions, banter and discourse are encouraged.